PackeTsar/freeztp/TIPS.md

 ### Merged Config

-Merged configuration that is pushed to the switch from FreeZTP;
+Merged configuration that is pushed to the switch from FreeZTP for this example;
 * J2 templating functions do not *print*; i.e. anything enclosed with `{% %}` will not appear in the merged config.
 * Any line starting with a `!` will be ignored by the switch.